-At present, 16 year olds in the UK are eligible for two doses of Pfizer COVID-19 vaccine.
-They can however still take part in this study, however the second vaccine received as part of the study may not be a standard dose of Pfizer.
-This may have implications for them if they wish to travel abroad.
+The second vaccine received as part of the study however, may not be a standard dose of Pfizer.
+This may have implications for participants if they wish to travel abroad.
 Please read the Appendix at the bottom of this information sheet for further information.

-The Trial Steering Committee will review the results of this study and advise of the need for further doses if any study group generates an immune response substantially below that of routine immunisation.
+The Data Safety Monitoring Committee and Trial Steering Committee will review the results of this study and advise of the need for further doses if any study group generates an immune response substantially below that of routine immunisation.

-Will we be compensated for taking part?
+17. Will we be compensated for taking part?